The following is a guest post. If you’d like to guest post on the Dividend Ninja, be sure to check out our Guest Posting

+The following is a guest post.
+If you’d like to guest post on the Dividend Ninja, be sure to check out our Guest Posting**

+>

-Some portion of your retirement portfolio should always be invested in both cash and fixed income assets.
+> Some portion of your retirement portfolio should always be invested in both cash and fixed income assets.
 However, inflation can wreak havoc with fixed income investments in particular.

-For your cash position, the best investment vehicle are money market funds.
+> For your cash position, the best investment vehicle is money market funds.
 This is because the rate of return on these funds fluctuates based on prevailing interest rates, which themselves react to the rise and fall of inflation.
 Though they won’t always provide the best returns on your money, your principal value will be protected by the fact that their interest rates will automatically adjust based on prevailing inflation.

-For fixed income investments, Treasury Inflation Protected Securities, or TIPS, are probably the best place for your fixed income assets.
+> For fixed income investments, Treasury Inflation Protected Securities, or TIPS, are probably the best place for your fixed income assets.
 Not only will you earned interest on your investment, but each year the principal balance of your position will be increased based on the Consumer Price Index (CPI).

-You can buy TIPS in the denominations as low as $100, and for terms of five, ten or 30 years.
+> You can buy TIPS in the denominations as low as $100, and for terms of five, ten or 30 years.

-Though it has been up, then down, then up again in recent years, real estate has a history of being one of the very best investments you can have when it comes to inflation.
+> Though it has been up, then down, then up again in recent years, real estate has a history of being one of the very best investments you can have when it comes to inflation.
 From a retirement perspective, people should at least own their own home and plan on paying off their mortgages prior to retirement.

-Within your retirement portfolio, you can also add real estate investment trusts, or REITs as they are better known.
+> Within your retirement portfolio, you can also add real estate investment trusts, or REITs as they are better known.
 These are invested in real estate or in mortgages, and they tend to pay high yields.

-Whatever it’s doing in the near term, always remember that real estate is a long-term investment and one that tends to rise with inflation.
+> Whatever it’s doing in the near term, always remember that real estate is a long-term investment and one that tends to rise with inflation.